sodadata/docs/soda-agent/deploy-azure.md

 ### Create a virtual cluster

-AKS provides an interesting solution using the virtual nodes option, a fairly recent addition to its offering.
-Through this, Kubernetes pods can be launched using Azure's ACI (Azure Container Instances), which would mean a serverless approach for the cluster and less upfront tweaking of the provisioning baseline.
-The approach has limitations as well, but it could offer a useful starting point.
-Switching to a fully managed server at some point afterwards remains an option anyway.
-Also, for this approach to work, the virtual nodes make use of a virtual network allowing the pods in the cluster to communicate.
-Only AKS clusters configured with advanced networking will be able to use virtual nodes.
-The below mentioned steps and networking parts are also covered in great detail in the Azure documentation.
+Use Azure's ACI (Azure Container Instances) to create Kubernetes pods for a serverless approach.
+The virtual nodes make use of a virtual network allowing the pods in the cluster to communicate.
+Only AKS clusters configured with advanced networking can use virtual nodes. <a href="https://learn.microsoft.com/en-us/azure/aks/virtual-nodes-cli" target="_blank">Read more</a>.

 1. From the command-line, verify if the Azure Container Instances (ACI) provider is enabled for your subscription.
 ```shell